crblack82/mac-setup/README.md

 Powerlevel10k which is the zsh theme used by the *mac-setup* script recommends the Meslo Nerd Font for use in the terminal.
 To install, please see:

 [Meslo Nerd Font patched for Powerlevel10k](https://github.com/romkatv/powerlevel10k#fonts)

+### Importing the optional bettertouchtool settings

+From better touch tools, import Preset from the Presets menu

 ### Updating